fifofonix/gpu-driver-container/fedora/README.md

 [FedoraCoreOS (FCOS)](https://getfedora.org/en/coreos?stream=stable) is a self-updating minimal container-optimized Linux distribution downstream of Fedora.

-NVIDIA does not yet support FCOS and so the forked Gitlab project [here](https://gitlab.com/container-toolkit-fcos/driver.git) produces Fedora kernel-specific container images.
+NVIDIA does not yet support FCOS and so the forked Github project [here](https://github.com/fifofonix/gpu-driver-container.git) produces Fedora kernel-specific container images.

+Historical note only: This repo was originally [here](https://gitlab.com/container-toolkit-fcos/driver.git) prior to the NVIDIA project's migration to github.com.

 Since these images are built on FedoraCoreOS gitlab-runners tracking the next/development/stable streams we use the `nvidia-driver update` function to include pre-compiled kernel modules speeding driver startup.

-Images are pushed first on a pre-release basis to the in-built GitLab docker registry and pushed to Dockerhub [here](https://hub.docker.com/repository/docker/fifofonix/driver) once security scanned and validated.
+Images are pushed first on a pre-release basis to the in-built Github docker registry and pushed to Dockerhub [here](https://hub.docker.com/repository/docker/fifofonix/driver) once security scanned and validated.

 When run as a privileged 'driver container' they install/run NVIDIA kernel modules.